Pleasure Unbound by Larissa Ione

 Because a good part of my enjoyment of the parts of the story prior to the late quarter of the story hinges on the way the author develops her story and reveals how sometimes demons and humans may not be that different after all, her sudden turnaround and her insistence that all the designated sequel baits haven’t done anything “bad” at the end of the day end up undermining the earlier parts of the story a lot.

 Pleasure Unbound is a flawed book, therefore, in my opinion, and the author seems unsure on whether she wants her demons to be really bad-ass or angst-ridden emo boys.
 Nonetheless, the erotic tension between the main characters is excellent and I personally feel that the more controversial love scenes in this story fit the nature of the demons.
 That is, before Ms Ione attempts to turn her demons into woobies, sigh.
-The romance feels credible and there are ample character development to make both Tanya and Eidolon come off as fully-drawn characters.
+The romance feels credible and there is ample character development to make both Tanya and Eidolon come off as fully-drawn characters.
 In short, I find the story a most memorable and enjoyable one despite its flaws and I look forward to the next book in the series.
 I just hope the author doesn’t try too hard to make her demons the good guys, because some of them, especially Wraith, will make horribly unconvincing woobie characters.

 Latest posts by Mrs Giggles (see all)